Tonto Group: Nomenclature

-The horizontal Tonto Group units lie upon the Vishnu Basement Rocks above an angular unconformity as the Vishnu Basement Rocks have a dip of about 15 degrees.
-This erosion unconformity prior to the deposition of the Tapeats Sandstone upon the tilted Vishnu Basement Rocks is about 1,000 million years (1.0 billion years), and is called the Great Unconformity.
+Throughout the majority of it extent, the Tonto Group lies unconformably on underlying Precambrian rocks forming the Great Unconformity.
+This contact is either an angular unconformity truncating tilted strata of the Grand Canyon Supergroup or a nonconformity cut into the crystalline Vishnu Basement Rocks.
+The base of the Tonto Group consists of discontinuous beds of the Sixtymile Formation at Nankoweap Butte and within Awatubi and Sixtymile Canyons in the eastern Grand Canyon.

 Description

 As currently defined Tonto Group consists of the Sixtymile Formation, Tapeats Sandstone, Bright Angel Shale, Muav Limestone, and Frenchman Mountain Dolostone.

 The Sixtymile Formation is a very thin accumulation of sandstone, siltstone, and breccia underlying the Tapeats Sandstone.
 It is exposed only atop Nankoweap Butte and within Awatubi and Sixtymile Canyons in the eastern Grand Canyon, Arizona.
 Sixtymile Formation is preserved only in a broad asymmetric fold, called the Chuar syncline.
 The maximum thickness of the Sixtymile Formation is about 60 m.
 The actual depositional thickness of the Sixtymile Formation is unknown owing to erosion prior to deposition of the Tapeats Sandstone.
-The Sixtymile Formation uncomformably overlies the Cnur Group.
-Fossils have been reported from the Sixtymile Formation.
+The Sixtymile Formation unconformably overlies the Chur Group.
+No fossils have been reported from the Sixtymile Formation.

 In the Grand Canyon, the Tapeats Sandstone is a medium- to coarse-grained, thin-bedded, cliff-forming conglomeratic sandstone that weathers to a tan or reddish-brown.
 Its thickness varies from very thin or absent where deposited over prominent paleotopographic highs, as much as to 90 m high.
 Typically, fine sandstone becomes common towards the top in its upper 12 to 15 m, which is part of a transition zone between it and the overlying Bright Angel Shale.
 The basal part of the Tapeats Sandstone is locally conglomeratic with beds of mudstone.
 Except where it overlies the Sixtymile Formation, the base of the Tapeats Sandstone is an unconformity underlying Precambrian rocks and is known as the Great Unconformity.
 In the eastern Grand Canyon, the Tapeats Sandstone uncomfortably overlies a hilly and weathered paleosurface underlain by the Grand Canyon Group and, in one structural basin, the Cambrian Sixtymile Formation.
-In the western Grand Canyon, the Tapeats Sandstone uncomfortably overlies a hilly and weathered paleosurface underlain by the Vishnu Basement Rocks The Tapeats Sandstone contains the fossils of brachiopods, trilobites, and invertebrate burrows and trails.
+In the western Grand Canyon, the Tapeats Sandstone uncomfortably overlies a hilly and weathered paleosurface underlain by the Vishnu Basement Rocks The Tapeats Sandstone contains abundant invertebrate burrows and trails.
+But, body fossils, such as the fossils of brachiopods and trilobites are absent, except where it interfingers with the overlying Bright Angel Shale.